 Michele must have thought I was insane.
 There’s no place to camp in Portland (except under the bridges).
 Yet, instead of telling me that I was completely out of my mind (I was) she simply extended an offer: Why don’t you stay with us until you get a place to live?

-The offer was incredibly kind but of course I couldn’t accept it.
-I’d be arriving in Portland with my boyfriend and my two dogs and my best friend Jenny who was tagging along for the road trip.
+The offer was incredibly kind but of course, I couldn’t accept it.
+I’d be arriving in Portland with my boyfriend my two dogs and my best friend Jenny who was tagging along for the road trip.
 Were I coming alone, I might have said yes, but I’d be showing up in Portland with a posse.
 I explained the situation to Michele.
 Stay anyway, she said.
-And because Brian and I were ridiculously naive and because we clearly had no idea how much we were putting them out, I said okay.
+And because Brian and I were ridiculously naive and because we had no idea how much we were putting them out, I said okay.

 So just in case you didn’t catch that: Brian and I drove 2,500 miles across the country and moved in with my boss.
 My boss and her husband and her three dogs and two cats.
 Brian and I and our two dogs and my best friend.
 Oh, and did I mention that Michele and her husband, Glenn, had just moved into their home?
 They hadn’t even had time to unpack and we showed up at their doorstep.
 But their kindness never wavered.
 They just opened up their door and invited us in.

-In the days that followed, Michele and Glenn showed us around Portland and took us to the movies and to dinner and refused to let us pay for a thing.
+In the days that followed, Michele and Glenn showed us around Portland took us to the movies and dinner, and refused to let us pay for a thing.
 When, a week or two later, we found an apartment, they gave us their old furniture and dishware and sent us on our way.
 Brian and I were flying by the seat of our pants.
 Michele and Glenn were pure goodness and kindness.

 Over the years Brian and I have reminisced back on the sequence of events that brought us here and we are always awed that we had the good fortune to show up at the door of the two kindest humans in America.
-And over time we really began to see that Michele and Glenn changed everything for us.
+Over time we began to see that Michele and Glenn changed everything for us.
 They were the reason we were in Oregon, and moving to Oregon transformed our lives in so many amazing ways.

 In the early days, when we were fighting loneliness and homesickness, Michele and Glenn’s kindness got us through.
 Because they had welcomed us with such grace, we never felt completely alone in our new city.
 Brian and I began to think of them as our Portland angels.